michael-chung-mc/javascript__jest/README.md

 </details>

 ## Goals
+Practice Javascript with Jest for TDD
 ### About
-TDD exploration through various kata.
 ### Preview
 ## Design
 ### Requirements